schwerpunkt/zfsDiffReport.py/README.md

 - set up [zfs-auto-snapshot](https://github.com/zfsonlinux/zfs-auto-snapshot) for weekly snapshots with e.g. the identifier 'zas_w-utc' (actually do it more frequently... something reasonable... four times an hour or so)
 - set up a weekly cronjob and call zfsDiffReport like in the usage below (without -h)
-- now, once every week, good time is a monday, when you read your morning paper in your left hand, hold the spoon for your cereal in your right, and scroll down your phone with your nose, you might as well click on the *\*_zfsDiffReport.txt* file on your server and check the short list of changes you intentionally or accidentally made during the previous week
+- now, once every week, good time is a Monday, when you read your morning paper in your left hand, hold the spoon for your cereal in your right, and scroll down your phone with your nose, you might as well click on the *\*_zfsDiffReport.txt* file on your server and check the short list of changes you intentionally or accidentally made during the previous week

 And that's how I think you will never lose any data.